 The ocean tides can be harnessed to provide an energy source, this might also provide an opportunity for deacidification.

 Conditioning waste heat or solar radiation with acoustic waves can produce significant cooling.

 In addition to algae, other ocean-dwelling organisms such as seaweed and coral are efficient absorbers of carbon and potentially provide a nutrient-dense food source.

-Acoustic or electromagnetic waves with the appropriate set of resonant frequencies could induce aggregation or degradation of molecular bonds in greenhouse gases, with desirable consequences.
+Acoustic or electromagnetic waves with the appropriate set of resonant frequencies could induce aggregation or degradation of desirable molecular bonds in greenhouse gases.

 A photon takes ~1M years to exit the Sun.
 Any lengthening of this process or otherwise dimming would reduce the energy incident to the Earth.

 Bugs are an important source of protein, and have long been a staple of human diet.
-Insect farming presents an opportunity to replace animal protein with insect protein and significantly decrease land use for growing food for livestock.
+Insect farming presents an opportunity to replace animal protein with insect protein.

 Lightning is capable of removing a significant amount of greenhouse gases from the atmosphere.
 A combination of cloud seeding and terrestrial lightning rods could also provide an energy source.